aickin/react-dom-stream/README.md

 # react-dom-stream

 This is a React renderer for generating markup on a NodeJS server, but unlike the built-in `ReactDOM.renderToString`, this module renders to a stream.
-Streams make this library as much faster in sending down the first byte of a page than `ReactDOM.renderToString`, and user perceived performance gains can be significant.
+Streams make this library much faster at sending down the page's first byte than `ReactDOM.renderToString`, and user perceived performance gains can be significant.

 ## Why?